 How to Apply with the National Verifier

-Customers have two ways to apply for Lifeline on their own using the National Verifier.
-If a customer wants more support applying, they can also ask a participating phone or internet company to help submit an application.
+You have two ways to apply for Lifeline on your own using the National Verifier: online and by mail.
+If you want more support when applying, you can also ask a participating phone or internet company to help submit an application.
+If you have a disability and need assistance with your Lifeline application, please contact the Lifeline Support Center at (800) 234-9473.

-Apply Online: You can apply online by going to the National Verifier consumer portal at CheckLifeline.org and creating an account.
+You can apply online by going to CheckLifeline.org and creating an account.
 You may find out if you qualify for Lifeline through the website immediately after applying online.
 If the National Verifier cannot prove your eligibility automatically, you will need to upload more documents to the consumer portal.

 Lifeline Support Center